 Certification

-The insurer shall provide certifications signed by an Officer of the insurer that it acknowledges and understands the non-binding effect of the MSA Review and MSA Advisory Report.
-The certification shall also provide, and the insurer shall agree, that it will not utilize or otherwise use the MSA Review and/or the resulting advisory report to challenge, either through litigation or any applicable administrative procedure(s), any state’s decision to approve, partially approve or disapprove a rate increase filing except when: 1) the individual state is a [Participating/Impacted TBD] State that affirmatively relied on the MSA Review and/or the MSA Advisory Report in making its determination; or 2) the individual state consents in writing to use of the MSA Review and/or the MSA Advisory Report.
+The insurer shall provide certifications signed by an officer of the insurer that it acknowledges and understands the non-binding effect of the MSA Review and MSA Advisory Report.
+The certification shall also provide, and the insurer shall agree, that it will not utilize or otherwise use the MSA Review and/or the resulting MSA Advisory Report to challenge, either through litigation or any applicable administrative procedure(s), any state’s decision to approve, partially approve, or disapprove a rate increase filing except when: 1) the individual state is a (Participating/Impacted State [TBD]) that affirmatively relied on the MSA Review and/or the MSA Advisory Report in making its determination; or 2) the individual state consents in writing to use of the MSA Review and/or the MSA Advisory Report.

 Failure to abide by the terms of the insurer’s certification will result in the insurer and its affiliates being excluded from any future MSA Reviews, and it will permit the MSA Team to terminate, at its sole discretion, any other ongoing review(s) related to the insurer and its affiliates.